-Werewolves on Wheels was produced Paul Lewis a frequent collaborator of Dennis Hopper who had only two years before directed the quintessential biker road movie Easy Rider.
-The film Werewolves on Wheels contains all the cliché tracking shots and other standards that we have come to expect from these types of films.
-This film also mixes genres as the second half of the film adds the supernatural in the form of werewolves into the mix.
-The werewolves look like something out of a werewolf out of a Paul Naschy film.
-The violence is mild and the werewolves’ subplot feels added in and underdeveloped.
+Werewolves on Wheels was produced Paul Lewis, a frequent collaborator of Dennis Hopper, who had only two years before directed the quintessential biker road movie Easy Rider.
+The film Werewolves on Wheels contains all the cliche tracking shots and other standards that we have come to expect from these types of films.
+And this film also mixes genres as the second half of the film adds the supernatural in the form of werewolves into the mix.
+With the werewolves look like something out of a werewolf out of a Paul Naschy film and the violence is mild and the werewolves’ subplot feels added in and underdeveloped.

 Dark Sky Films present Werewolves on Wheels in an anamorphic widescreen that preserves the films original 1.85:1 aspect ratio.
 The image is colorful and flesh tones look dead don.
 Black levels are solid and the image looks sharp through out.
 There are no problems with compression or artifacts.
 Overall the source used is nearly flawless outside a few minor instances of print damage.